 - A copy of passport,

-- Copies of documents, confirming high school education.
-Master diploma with a transcript of records and bachelor diploma with a transcript of records*,
+- Copies of documents, confirming high school education: (1) master diploma with a transcript of records and (2) bachelor diploma with a transcript of records*,

-- A copy of high school/secondary school certificate with an attachment,
+- A copy of high school/secondary school certificate with the attachment,

 Important: If the original documents are not in English/Norwegian, they should be translated into English.
-Translations are to be verified at a Notary.
+Translations are to be verified by a Notary.

-Students will be notified about their enrollment after February 25, 2017.
+Students will be notified about their enrollment and grants within February 15, 2018.
 They will receive a confirmation letter with practical information.
 There will be given a code, with which students register for the conference at our website, section Registration.

-- Bambulyak, A., Gudmestad, O., Overland, I. and Zolotukhin, A. (eds) International Arctic Petroleum Cooperation: Barents Sea Scenarios, Chapter 2, Routledge Studies in Environmental Policy Series, Routledge.
+- Bourmistrov, , Mellemvik, F., Bambulyak, A., Gudmestad, O., Overland, I. and Zolotukhin, A. (eds) International Arctic Petroleum Cooperation: Barents Sea Scenarios, Routledge Studies in Environmental Policy Series, Routledge.

-- Byers, M. (2013).
+- Byers, (2013).
 International Law and the Arctic.
 Cambridge University Press.
-Shorter version “Cooling Things Down: The Legalization of Arctic Security” available at: https://www.carnegiecouncil.org/publications/articles_papers_reports/0102.html
+Shorter version “Cooling Things Down: The Legalization of Arctic Security” available at https://www.carnegiecouncil.org/publications/articles_papers_reports/0102.html